Saturn Bomberman: Story mode

 Saturn Bomberman has a story mode which can be played single player or two-player.
 The story mode levels involve blowing up poles with glowing red orbs on the top (which are known as Zarfs) while avoiding (or destroying) enemies, blowing up blocks and collecting powerups.
 Once all the Zarfs on a level have been destroyed, an exit appears.
 Upon entering the exit, Bomberman will do a victory pose, then a short cut scene takes place.
 The cut scene shows a piece of scenery moving out of the way, then Bomberman walks through, and something closes up the way he came from.
 After the cut scene, the next level begins.

 Battle mode

-Saturn Bomberman supports up to ten human players on battle mode with 2 multitaps, 7 players with just one multitap, or two players without any multitaps.
+Saturn Bomberman supports up to ten human players on battle mode with 2 multitaps, 6 players with just one multitap, or two players without any multitaps.
 It is also possible to combat against CPU-controlled opponents in battle mode.
 If the number of players in a game exceeds eight, the game is played on a widescreen arena, shrinking the characters and blocks to tiny proportions, making the playing field very large.
 This also disables many of the powerups, including dinosaurs.
 The North American version also supports the Sega NetLink for up to four player online via two players per console.

 Reception

 Reviews

-Critics were split over Saturn Bomberman.
+Critics were generally positive over Saturn Bomberman.
 It received enthusiastic reviews from Electronic Gaming Monthly's four-person "review crew", Saturn Power's Dean Mortlock, and Sega Saturn Magazine's Matt Yeo, who were particularly impressed with the ten-player capability and the numerous modes and options.
 Yeo also praised the game's accessibility, remarking, "Mastering power-ups and building on that initial buzz certainly adds to the game's broad appeal but the fact that players can simply pick up a joypad and leap straight into the thick of things with the minimum of tuition is the real winning factor."
 However, a reviewer for Next Generation and Jeff Gerstmann of GameSpot both felt the game failed to break out from the shadow of Super Bomberman 2.
 Gerstmann elaborated, "Since that classic game, every subsequent Bomberman game has closely mirrored it, while tacking on a few silly features that kept the game fresh without really adding anything useful.
 Saturn Bomberman combines all these silly features into one game, giving you what should be the ultimate Bomberman game.
 But any serious Bomberman player has seen all this before."
 Next Generation similarly opined that "the basic gameplay goodness of the series isn't tarnished, but nevertheless, the latest offering from Hudson Soft doesn't attain the classic status of SB2."